Obagi Announces the Launch of its First Skincare Device, the Skintrinsiq™ System

 About Obagi

 Obagi is a global skincare company with a focus on advanced, clinically proven treatments for skin of all types.
 We develop, market and sell innovative skin health products in more than 60 countries around the world.
 The Obagi Clinical™ and Medical® skincare lines are among the most trusted and respected skincare products in the world.
 With a 30-year legacy of innovation, Obagi continues to develop new technologies and dermatologist-tested products to help patients reach their skincare goals.
 We offer transformative solutions for every skin type, at every stage of life that come from a deep understanding of the skin and how healthy skin functions.
+In November 2021, Waldencast Acquisition Corp. announced that it has signed an agreement to acquire Obagi and Milk Makeup.

 Learn more about Obagi at www.obagi.com and by connecting with Obagi on Facebook, Twitter, and Instagram.